veraschmitt/veraschmitt.github.io/_talks/2024-06-12-republica.md

 location: "Berlin, Germany"
 ---

-###### "We got invited to present our ongoing research at the XplaiNLP Team from TUB and SLT from DFKI concerning AI-based mis-and disinformation detection [Program Link](https://re-publica.com/de/session/deepfakes-our-new-reality)
+###### We got invited to present our ongoing research at the XplaiNLP Team from TUB and SLT from DFKI concerning AI-based mis-and disinformation detection [Program Link](https://re-publica.com/de/session/deepfakes-our-new-reality)